 Uses of Revenue

 The California Public Employees' Retirement System (CalPERS) administers CSU employee health care benefits.
 Health care premiums are shared between the CSU and its employees, with the CSU funding a significant portion of the costs.
-The 2010/11 CSU budget plan includes $9.7 million to fund the base increase in employer-paid health care costs resulting from January 2010 premium increases.
-The following chart indicates the Government Code (employer-paid) health care contribution increases from 2006 through 2010:
+The 2011/12 CSU budget plan includes $36.4 million to fund the base increase in employer-paid health care costs resulting from January 2011 premium increases ($32.7 million) and mandated Federal Health Care Reform that extends health coverage to dependents up to age 26 ($3.7 million).
+The following chart indicates the Government Code (employer-paid) health care contribution increases from 2007 through 2011:

 Government Code Health Care Monthly Employer Contribution Rates

 % $ Amount

 + 1 dependent

 The CSU is governed by Government Code Section 22871 that defines the way employer-paid health care contribution rates are calculated.
 Either through policy or collective bargaining agreement, the CSU covers health care costs for represented and non-represented employees up to an amount equivalent to the established Government Code rates, with the exception of Unit 6 (Skilled Crafts), which bargained CSU employer health contribution rates slightly above Government Code rates.

 The total increase in CSU health care costs due to contribution changes during this five-year period is nearly $104.4 million.